ycheng22/ycheng22.github.io/docs/blogs-repo/machine-learning-credit-risk-assessment.md

 ---
-title: "Machine Learning for Credit Risk Assessment: A Practical Approach"
+title: 'Machine Learning for Credit Risk Assessment: A Practical Approach'
-description: "Exploring how machine learning algorithms can be used to predict credit default risk, with practical implementation examples and performance comparisons."
+description: 'Exploring how machine learning algorithms can be used to predict credit default risk, with practical implementation examples and performance comparisons.'
-date: "2023-12-20"
+date: '2023-12-20'
-tags: ["machine-learning", "credit-risk", "python", "data-science", "finance"]
+tags: ['machine-learning', 'credit-risk', 'python', 'data-science', 'finance']
+background: 'test_image.png'
 pinned: false
-author: "Cheng"
+author: 'Cheng'
 ---

 # Machine Learning for Credit Risk Assessment: A Practical Approach